M.S., Structural Engineering, Virginia Polytechnic Institute and State University, 2016 B.S., Civil Engineering, Johns Hopkins University, 2014

 My loved ones, food, and traveling.

-Fannie joined McCormick Taylor in 2018 and has more than four years of professional experience performing the structural design, analysis, and rehabilitation of various structures such as bridges, culverts, and retaining walls.
+Fannie joined McCormick Taylor in 2018 and has more than six years of professional experience performing the structural design, analysis, and rehabilitation of various structures such as bridges, culverts, and retaining walls.

 As a freshman in college, Fannie took a course on the aesthetics of buildings and bridges, which opened her eyes to the beauty of these engineering feats.
 It motivated her to follow a career path in structures so that she could eventually design her own building or bridge.